tsvm/robo-course-aalto-spring2026/practice_exercises/Practice_4.md

 ### How to Get Started

-You execute the command with for exmaple the following arguments:
+You execute the command with for example the following arguments:

 ```
 lerobot-record \